-How this relates to our spiritual journey is found in the book of Amos.
-Amos was a shepherd and farmer who was asked of the Lord to deliver a message to His people.
+How this relates to our spiritual journey is discovered in the book of Amos.
+Amos was a shepherd and farmer asked by the Lord to deliver a message to His wayward people.
 At this time, both Judah and Israel were peaking in prosperity but lacking in their devotion to God.

 “Behold, the days are coming,” says the Lord God, “That I will send a famine on the land, Not a famine of bread, Nor a thirst for water, But of hearing the words of the Lord.